metauni/metauniOS/CompiledPackages/README.md

 Alternatively, they can be linked to anywhere else in the directory, by adding a .project.json file where it is needed.

+## License Info
+See top of source files for license info.